Donald G. Padilla Community Excellence Award

 List the nominee’s relevant awards and honors.

 The nominee must be a PRSA member in good standing.
 All nominees not chosen for the award will automatically remain in the nomination process for three years.

 All entries are reviewed by a board-appointed panel of previous Donald G. Padilla Distinguished Practitioner Award honorees according to the judging criteria.
 All nominees not selected will remain in the nomination process for three years.
-The recipient will be notified in March/April 2019 and the award will be given at the Minnesota PRSA Classics Awards banquet in May 2019.
+The recipient will be notified in March/April 2024 and the award will be given at the Minnesota PRSA Classics Awards banquet in the spring of 2024.